-Task Basic procedures Advanced procedures and troubleshooting Task Determine whether sufficient space is available for the instance directory file system.
-Basic procedures Verify that at least 20% of free space is available in the instance directory file system.
-Take the action that is appropriate for your operating system: AIX To view available space in the file system, on the operating system command line, issue the following command: df -g instance_directory where instance_directory specifies the instance directory.
-Linux To view available space in the file system, on the operating system command line, issue the following command: df - g instance_directory specifies the instance directory.
-Linux To view available space in the file system, on the operating system command line, issue the following command: df -h instance_directory Advanced procedures and troubleshooting where instance_directory specifies the instance directory.
-Windows In the Windows Explorer program, right-click the file system and click Properties.
+Task Basic procedures Advanced procedures and troubleshooting Determine whether sufficient space is available for the instance directory file system.
+Verify that at least 20% of free space is available in the instance directory file system.
+Take the action that is appropriate for your operating system: • AIX To view available space in the file system, on the operating system command line, issue the following command: df -g instance_directory where instance_directory specifies the instance directory. • Linux To view available space in the file system, on the operating system command line, issue the following command: df -h instance_directory where instance_directory specifies the instance directory. • Windows In the Windows Explorer program, right-click the file system and click Properties .
 View the capacity information.
 The preferred location of the instance directory depends on the operating system where the server is installed: AIX Linux /home/tsminst1/tsminst1 • Windows C:\tsminst1 Tip: If you completed a planning worksheet, the location of the instance directory is recorded in the worksheet.